CapricanDRJ/witchers_shakespeare/index.md

 A king's sorrow etched in heart and brain.

-Though Watchers fell, the price, I freely paid,
+Though Witchers fell, the price, I freely paid,

 For freedom's light from darkness' hold is made.